-SPAN 410 Advanced Conversation: Film and Culture 4 SPAN 412 Latin American Human Rights Narratives 4 SPAN 414 Faith and Society in Latin America 4 Other Spanish courses approved by the chair of the Department of World Languages and Literatures.
+SPAN 312 The Latino in the U.S. 4 SPAN 350 Advanced Spanish Grammar and Composition 4 SPAN 410 Advanced Conversation: Film and Culture 4 SPAN 412 Latin American Human Rights Narratives 4 SPAN 414 Faith and Society in Latin America 4 Other Spanish courses approved by the chair of the Department of World Languages and Literatures.
 If the course is taken abroad or through Mayterm the total number of hours must equal or exceed 16.
 Courses taken abroad may be substituted for the required courses.
 Concentration Total 16